lemonprogis/st-joseph-career-fair/README.md

 ## Job Outlook

 The need for software developers (engineers) is projected to grow [21 percent from 2018 - 2028](https://www.bls.gov/ooh/computer-and-information-technology/software-developers.htm#tab-6).
 With the ever growing need for new applications across multiple devices to modernizing of different industries, these skill sets are in demand.

+There are so many different types of jobs and companies someone who has the skill set to program can work for.
+You can choose to work for a Fortune 500 company or a small company.
+A startup or start your own company.
+You can work within a tech company or an industry that is modernizing.

+You can freelance or have a side hustle, depending on what you are interested in.
+It's easy to be a full time employee or a contractor.

+Being a software developer/engineer...the world is really your oyster.

 ![Image](images/job_outlook.png)